momacs/localedb/README.md

 It is never a bad idea to first create a new Python virtual environment:

 ```
+# sudo apt install python3-venv  # may be needed on Linux

 python3 -m venv ./prj01
 cd prj01
 source ./bin/activate